apache/trafficcontrol/traffic_ops/traffic_ops_golang/swaggerdocs/v13/README.md

 The **gen_swaggerspec.sh** script will scan all the Go files in the swaggerdocs directory and extract out all of the swagger meta tags that are embedded as comments.
 The output of the **gen_swaggerspec.sh** script will be the **swaggerspec/swagger.json** spec file.

 While the Docker services are running, just re-run **gen_swaggerspec.sh** and hit refresh on the page to see the Swagger doc updates in real time.

-### Verifying your Documentation

-Once the **swagger.json** spec file has been generated it needs to to be served over http so that you can validate it using the Swagger Editor.